Kakigori vs. bingsu: Here’s how these shaved ice desserts differ!

-A common way to eat bingsu is to add the ice, then some fruit, jelly, and sweet red beans.
+A common way to eat bingsu is to add the ice, then some fruit, jelly, and sweet red bean.

 You can expect people to say bingsu, patbingsu, or bingsoo (in America).
-However, they are all referring to Korean shaved ice.
+However, they’re all referring to Korean shaved ice!

 Bingsu maker: the same as a kakigori maker

-There is no specific bingsu maker as it’s made with a similar electric ice shaver like kakigori.
-A Japanese-style Doshisha machine will do the job for you.
+There’s no specific bingsu maker, as it’s made with a similar electric ice shaver like with kakigori.
+A Japanese-style doshisha machine will do the job for you.

-On a most basic level, the ice is practically the same for both kakigori and bingsu.
+On the most basic level, the ice is practically the same for both kakigori and bingsu.

 Origin of bingsu